• Skip to primary navigation

 Hierarchical Inheritance in Java

-In this type of inheritance, one class is served as a base class, and multiple subclasses extend the features and methods of that base class.
+In this type of inheritance, one class serves as a base class, and multiple subclasses extend the features and methods of that base class.
 As you saw in the diagram, Class A Is the base class, and Class B, Class C, And Class D are the subclasses extending Class A.

 Hierarchical Inheritance